 So you had an awesome craft planned out for your English lesson and your students were going to glue sparkly glitter all over their paper crowns.
 Cool.

-But then Johnny grabbed the cup of glitter and dumped it all over his head.
+But then Dima grabbed the cup of glitter and dumped it all over his head.
 Cool.

 Tomorrow's lesson might go a little better.
-Maybe you won't put any of the teaching supplies within Johnny's reach.
+Maybe you won't put any of the teaching supplies within Dima's reach.
 And you definitely will rethink the glitter right?
-But you're going to come to class thinking proactively about how to react to Johnny's interuptions instead of feeling bitter.
+But you're going to come to class thinking proactively about how to react to Dima's interuptions instead of feeling bitter.

 Again, every ILP group goes to their foreign country with a Head Teacher who can help you figure out the best ways to handle some of the rough kids.
 And ILP is here to help too!
 We even have can help volunteers with their fundraising for a semester abroad, or help brainstorming lesson ideas (like these Drama lessons or tips to get you through).